-- the date when the Employer has made Employer Contributions to your Employer-Contribution Account for 25 calendar years; or - the date you cease to be employed by the Employer; or - the date you die.
+Your Employer will make Employer Contributions to your Employer-Contribution Account for 25 years provided, however that Employer Contributions will cease immediately if you cease to be employed by the Employer.

 How Is the Amount of the Employer Contribution Determined?